WallStreetMojo

 • It is to regulate the money flow in the economy.
 The CRR policy of the central bank determines how much the money will flow in the whole economy.

-• Their policies help to maintain liquidity in the economy.
-Whenever the economy of a country faces a liquidity crunch, the cash reserve ratio is reduced by the central bank of the country.
-Because of this reason, the banks all around the country will be able to lend more money to the customers.
-Therefore, more money will be available to the general public to the expense and hence, liquidity issues will be balanced in the economy.
+• These policies help to maintain liquidity in the economy.
+Whenever a country's economy faces a liquidity crunch, the cash reserve ratio is reduced by the country's central bank.
+Incidentally, banks all around the country can lend more money to customers.
+Therefore, more money will be available to the general public for expenses, and hence, liquidity issues will be balanced in the economy.

 • They make sure that the banks maintain the solvency position.
-Rather than lending out the whole of the cash available with the banks some portion or the ratio of total cash available is reserved or set aside so that.
+Rather than lending out the total cash available with the banks, some portion of the ratio of total cash available is reserved or set aside.

 CRR Formula